tellma-ltd/tellma/BSharp/README.md

 ﻿# BSharp
-For the time being, this document will contain instructions for other developers.
+For the time being, this document will contain instructions for developers.

 ## First Time Setup
 Follow the steps below to run the application for the first time.